Aileen Quinn: Career

-After obtaining an agent, Quinn won a small role in the film Paternity and commercial work in New York City.
-She began appearing in television commercials including Planters Cheez Balls, Shake ‘n Bake and Northern Bathroom Tissue.
-At age 8 she landed the role in New York City of the "swing orphan" (understudy to all of the orphans except Molly and Annie) in the Broadway production of Annie.
+After obtaining an agent, Quinn won a small role in the 1981 film Paternity and commercial work in New York City.
+She began appearing in television commercials including Planters Cheez Balls, Shake ‘n Bake and Northern bathroom tissue.
+At eight years old, she landed the role of the "swing orphan" (understudy to all of the orphans except Molly and Annie) in the Broadway production of Annie.

 After eight auditions over the course of a year, and up against over 8,000 other competitors, Quinn received the title role in the 1982 movie Annie, directed by John Huston.
 Annie earned Quinn two Golden Globe nominations, a win for "Best Actress" from the Youth in Film Awards, and a Razzie for "Worst New Star".
 Aileen was 9 years old when she was cast as Annie.

 Aileen Quinn was under contract for several years with Columbia Pictures to make other Annie sequels which never materialized.
 During this time, she continued performing in lead roles in regional theater in such shows as The Wizard of Oz (Dorothy), Bye, Bye Birdie (Kim), Annie (Annie), Shenandoah (Jenny), and A Day in Hollywood/A Night in the Ukraine (Harpo).
 She also lent her voice to two animated cartoon specials which aired on national television, The Charmkins and The Wizard of Oz.
 The Annie film soundtrack album went platinum, and subsequently Quinn released her own album, Bobby's Girl, in 1982.
 Soon after that release, she starred as Princess Zora in the classic fairy tale The Frog Prince, which was released on videocassette and aired on the Disney Channel several times.